 Gabe Taverney (firstname.lastname@example.org)

-Was released 10 days before the series premiere of Scooby Doo where are you!
-In which Nicole Jaffe and Frank Welker also star.
-(As the voices of Velma and Fred) See more »
+Came out 10 days before the Series premiere of Scooby Doo Where are you, where Nicole Jaffe and Frank Welker (who have roles in this movie) provide the voices of Velma and Fred.
+See more »

 In the musical number, "Clean Up Your Own Back Yard", the girl appears to change sides behind Elvis.
 Although there is a slight change of camera angle when far away from Elvis then close up, her move from behind Elvis's left shoulder to behind his right shoulder looks wrong.
 See more »